TradeIdeasPhilip/jpeg/README.md

 **Case 4**:

-The histogram might include a few spikes spread out over over the values.
+The histogram might include a few spikes spread out over the values.
 This would be common if someone draws on top of an image with a solid color.
 E.g. text and arrows.